 |Software is developed iteratively in small chunks based on frequent user feedback.||Software is developed in large, complex units with less timely user feedback.|

-|Tests are written during and applied throughout the development process to ensure quality application code.||Software is thrown over the wall to a QA team for testing after the development process is completed.|
+|Tests are written during development and applied throughout the development process to ensure quality application code.||Software is thrown over the wall to a QA team for testing after the development process is completed.|

-|Security patches and bug fixes are quickly deployed via automation.||Security patches and bug fixes are delivered in bulk at irregular intervals, or immediately through manual exception processes.|
+|Security patches and bug fixes are quickly deployed via automation.||Security patches and bug fixes are delivered immediately through manual exception processes or in bulk at irregular intervals.|

-|New application code is frequently integrated with existing code base and tested in real-world scenarios to ensure software is always ready to deploy to production.||New code is integrating with existing software infrequently, usually just prior to deployment, which occurs only in predetermined release windows.|
+|New application code is integrated frequently with the existing code base and tested in real-world scenarios to ensure software is always ready for production.||New code is integrated infrequently with existing software—usually just prior to deployment—which occurs only in predetermined release windows.|

-Break down siloed teams
+Break down siloed teams.

-Developers must commit to writing a lot more tests
+Commit to writing a lot more tests.

 Stay current on important topics